65 Celebrities Who Struggle With Mental Heath Issues

 - Kim Bassinger talked about her struggle with agoraphobia in a 2001 documentary: Panic, a Film About Coping.

-- Robbie Williams told that his agoraphobia battle left him housebound during nearly three years.
+- Robbie Williams told that his agoraphobia battle left him housebound for nearly three years.

-- Barbara Streisand’s struggles with agoraphobia, social phobia, and performance anxiety begun in 1967 when she forgot the lyrics of a song during a live performance.
+- Barbara Streisand’s struggles with agoraphobia, social phobia, and performance anxiety began in 1967 when she forgot the lyrics of a song during a live performance.